- What you’ll learn

 - Government support: Some governments encourage coworking spaces as a way to support entrepreneurs and small businesses.

-- Technology upgrades: Many coworking spaces are investing in smart technology, including coworking management software, automated access control, and visitor tracking systems, which automate daily operations and help run spaces efficiently.
+- Technology upgrades: Many coworking spaces are investing in smart technology, including coworking management tools, automated access control, and visitor tracking systems, which automate daily operations and help run spaces efficiently.

 Stats on key players in the coworking industry